DFE-Digital/npq-registration/docs/how_does_tte_work.md

 ## The Registration Wizard

-The core flow of NPQ is the Registration Wizard.
-This is a series of questions that the user must answer in order to complete their application.
+The Registration Wizard is at the core of the digital service.
+Participants must answer a series of questions in order to complete their application.

 This core flow is a loop through the registration_wizard#show and registration_wizard#update actions.
 The user visits a page, the corresponding Form object is loaded with the user's store from their session, and the form is rendered.
 This occurs within registration_wizard#show.